 In general, the theory of the human HPT axis during thyroid loss and thyroid therapy needs to be refined and updated to account for seasonal shifts and distortions.

-[ETHICS NOTE: My reproduction of the copyrighted article’s data and quotations falls within US copyright law as “fair use” and within Canadian copyright law as “fair dealing.” — “A fair use is any copying of copyrighted material done for a limited and “transformative” purpose, such as to comment upon, criticize, or parody a copyrighted work.
-Such uses can be done without permission from the copyright owner” (Stanford University).]
+COPYRIGHT NOTICE: Reproduction of a copyrighted article’s data, graphics, and quotations falls within US copyright law as “fair use” and within Canadian copyright law as “fair dealing.” — “A fair use is any copying of copyrighted material done for a limited and “transformative” purpose, such as to comment upon, criticize, or parody a copyrighted work.
+Such uses can be done without permission from the copyright owner” (Stanford University).

 W = Winter, their coldest 4-month period, December to March

 S = Summer, their warmest 4-month period, June to September.